elizabeth-poggie/Summer_Research_2020/application-chart.md

 # Panic Applications

-## Fear Fighter
+## Magellan FearFighter

-### General information
-- National Institute for Health and Clinical Excellence’s (NICE) recommended CBT for online treatment
-- “helps people with their anxiety, panic, or phobia” – Play Store

 ### Tasks
 1.

+### Strengths
+- Recommended by the National Institute for Health and Clinical Excellence’s (NICE)
+- Shown to be clinically significant

 ### Issues
 - Ratings on the App Store